Realizing stock market crashes: stochastic cusp catastrophe model of returns under the time-varying volatility: Empirical modeling of stock market crashes

 This is confirmed also when we compare the cusp model to the logistic one.
 Figure \ref{fig:rollingbic} compares the Bayesian Information Criteria of the two models and we can see that cusp catastrophe model was much better fit of the data up to year 2003, while for the upcoming years of 2003-2009 (roughly) it can not be distinguished from the logistic model, or logistic model outperforms the cusp strongly.
 In the last period after 2009 and before the Flash crash, cusp again explains the data better, but the difference is not so strong as in the before-2003 period.
-This result in fact shows that while before 2003 stock markets were showing marks of bifurcation behavior according to the cusp model, later on after the year 2003 in the period of stable growth when stock market participants believed that stock markets are stable, they do not show marks of the bifurcation behavior.
-To conclude this section, we have found that in spite of the fact that we model volatility in the first step, stock markets show strong marks of bistability during several crisis periods.
+This result in fact shows that while before 2003 stock markets were showing marks of bifurcation behavior according to the cusp model, later on after the year 2003 in the period of stable growth when stock market participants believed that stock markets are stable, they do not show marks of the bifurcation behavior any more.

+To conclude this section, we have found that in spite of the fact that we model volatility in the first step, stock markets show marks of bistability over several crisis periods.